 Thiel College is committed to providing a safe learning and working environment.
 In compliance with federal law, specifically the Jeanne Clery Act (Clery Act).
 Thiel College has adopted policies and procedures to prevent and respond to incidents of sexual assault, domestic violence, dating violence, and stalking.
-These guidelines apply to all
+These guidelines apply to all members of the Thiel College community (students, faculty, and staff) as well as contractors and visitors.

 The Thiel College community strictly prohibits acts of domestic violence, dating violence, sexual assault, and stalking.
 We take violations of these acts very seriously and anyone found in violation of them will be dealt with by the appropriate authorities.

 Disciplinary sanctions for these acts can vary from internal penalties (fines, community service, mandated counseling, suspension, and/or expulsion) to external penalties like prosecution.
 These will be looked at strictly on a case to case basis.